Christina Grimmie: 2016–2022: Posthumous releases

 Grimmie had made a four-part video series for Side A comprising "The Ballad of Jessica Blue"; in July 2016, Brian Teefey announced that the videos would debut via Billboard then be featured on her YouTube channel.
 The first video, for the song "Snow White", debuted on August 11.
 The second video, for "Anybody's You", debuted on August 18.
 "Deception" debuted on August 25; "Without Him" on September 1.

 Grimmie made her motion picture acting debut in The Matchbreaker, directed by Caleb Vetter.
 The film was released in selected theaters in October 2016 and released digitally in December.

 Grimmie received her only Teen Choice Award in 2016, winning posthumously for Choice Web Star: Music.
 It was her third such nomination.
 The televised ceremony caused backlash among her fans, who said her name was used to promote the show, but never mentioned during the broadcast despite the inclusion of a tribute to victims of gun violence.
 Her fans also called out the Emmys for excluding Grimmie from their memoriam.

 On February 17, 2017, Grimmie's family released the posthumous single "Invisible".
-"Invisible" is part of Grimmie's EP Side B, which was released on April 21, 2017.
-Following the release of Side B, Grimmie's first posthumous album, All Is Vanity, was released on June 9, 2017.
-On May 11, 2018, Grimmie's family released another single, "Little Girl", which Grimmie wrote and recorded to support her mother as she battled breast cancer.
+"Invisible" is part of Grimmie's EP Side B, which was released on April 21.
+Following the release of Side B, Grimmie's first posthumous album, All Is Vanity, was released on June 9.
+On May 11, 2018, Grimmie's family released another single, "Little Girl", which Grimmie wrote and recorded to support her mother, who was battling breast cancer.
 On September 15, 2020, Grimmie's family released her original song "Cry Wolf".
 In 2021, Grimmie's family released her original song "Back to Life", along with 3 remixes.

+In 2019, her YouTube channel reached four million subscribers, although it dropped below four million in 2020, settling at 3.88 million as of October 2024.

 In 2022, "Rule the World" completed as a duet with vocals by Ryan Brown was released.

 Artistry

-Voice and influences

 Grimmie was a light-lyric soprano, with a range spanning three octaves and three notes.
 In 2014, while on The Voice, Usher called her a "baby Céline Dion".
 Graham Nash said, "I'm amazed at the range and the control and the depth of her voice.
 At 20 years old?
 That's insane."
-Shakira deemed her high register "out of this world."
+Shakira deemed her high register "out of this world".

 Grimmie grew up listening to contemporary Christian artist Stacie Orrico: "She has a really awesome voice and I was so drawn to it.
 I think the reason I do have a soul voice is because I grew up listening to her and she was my huge, huge influence.
 I wanted to sound just like her, I wrote songs that kinda sounded like something she would do."
 Grimmie cited Christina Aguilera as her main influence vocally, and listed her favorite singers as Celine Dion, Whitney Houston, and Lady Gaga.
-She also said she admired Beyoncé for her vocals.
-She said she liked dubstep and DJ music, as well as rock 'n roll and heavy metal artists Metallica, Pantera, Iron Maiden, and Tool.
+Grimmie also said she admired Beyoncé for her vocals.
+Grimmie said she liked dubstep and DJ music, as well as rock 'n roll and heavy metal artists Metallica, Pantera, Iron Maiden, and Tool.